Dwarfism in chickens

-As sex-linked dwarf broiler breeder hens can bring about normal sized broiler chickens, sex-linked recessive dwarfism found application in poultry industry since the last decades of the 20th century.
+As sex-linked dwarf broiler breeder hens can produce normal sized broiler chickens, sex-linked recessive dwarfism has gained some acceptance in the poultry industry since the last decades of the 20th century.
 These hens require less food and less housing space.
-Their feed intake do not need to be restricted.
-They also have more tolerance to heat (see: Advantages...).
-So the use of sex-linked dwarf broiler female parent stocks helps to save costs and to improve animal welfare and economic efficiency in European broiler industry (see: Use of...).
-But in spite of the proven advantages of raising dwarf breeder hens, their use is not generalized in broiler industry.
+Their feed intake does not need to be restricted.
+They are more tolerant of heat (see: Advantages...).
+Sex-linked dwarf broiler female parent stocks reduce costs, improve animal welfare and economic efficiency in the European broiler industry (see: Use of...).
+However, their use is not widespread in the broiler industry.

 Autosomal types of dwarfism

 Two different types of autosomal dwarfisms have been found in chickens.
 These types of dwarfism are controlled by genes located on the autosomal chromosomes so inherits the same way in both sexes.

 Thyrogenous dwarfism, td

 In 1929 a type of dwarfism was described in different breeds of Rhode Island Red chickens.
 This type of dwarfism produced individuals which showed a general growth delay, which was recognizable since two or three weeks of age.
 The outer toe was curved backwards.
 The skull was high and wide in relation to its length and the upper beak was curved downwards.
-Tongue was shortened and tumescent.
-Legs shortened, more in the metatarsal than in the femur.
-The condition was semi-lethal.
+The tongue was shortened and tumescent.
+The legs were shortened, more in the metatarsal than in the femur.
+The condition was potentially fatal.
 None of the affected birds reached sexual maturity.
-It was considered as the result of a dysfunction of the thyroid gland, similar to the human pathological condition known as myxoedema infantilis.
+It was considered the result of a dysfunction of the thyroid gland, similar to the human pathological condition known as myxoedema infantilis.
 Dwarfs of this type were homozygotes for an autosomal recessive gene td (thyrogenous dwarfism).